 So, you’ve setup a business, raised money and you’re ready to take over the world?
-Everything you will buy to ensure your mission is a success, make up “procurement”.
+Everything purchased from your business makes up “procurement”.

 It is a simple formula.
 Identify product/service, place an order, receive order, get invoice, pay.
 The problem is, without a transparent way of doing this, it can all get quickly out of hand.
 When you grow, you have this process starting to happen across the company, in different locations, across different currencies – and when it goes wrong, it can be very expensive.

 It’s why so many companies grow and create a procurement department.
 The answer to “what procurement is all about” then lies with them.
 But what happens before you get to the procurement department stage?
 What is procurement all about before you reach that stage of evolution?